Bangladesh arrests militant suspect in U.S. blogger murder

 Roy, a U.S. citizen of Bangladeshi origin, was hacked to death by machete-wielding assailants in February 2015 while returning home with his wife from a Dhaka book fair.
 Roy’s widow, Rafida Ahmed, was seriously injured.

-Rahman said Hossain, who was identified after analyzing CCTV footage, was arrested on the outskirts of the capital, Dhaka, on Friday night.
+Police official Rahman said the detainee, who was identified after analyzing CCTV footage, was arrested by the counter-terrorism police unit on the outskirts of the capital, Dhaka, on Friday night.

+“In the primary interrogation, he confessed his involvement in the killing of four other secular activists,” he told Reuters.

+It was not possible to contact the detainee to comment as he was in police custody.

 Muslim-majority Bangladesh of 160 million people has had a string of deadly attacks targeting bloggers, foreigners and religious minorities.